-3.4 Candidates must have been a member for at least a year to run for YI Chairman, Deputy Chairman Secretary, Treasurer or Regional Chairman.
+3.4 Candidates must have been a member for at least one uninterrupted year to run for YI Chairman, Deputy Chairman, Secretary, Treasurer or Regional Chairman.

 3.5 There is no limit on the amount of terms for which any individual can be the National YI Chairman, provided they are elected each term.

-3.6 Candidates must have been a member for at least six months to run for YI County Chairman.
+3.6 Candidates must have been a member for at least six months to run for the positions of YI Regional Chairman or YI County Chairman.

-3.7 Candidates must be aged 16 by the date they assume office to run for YI Council, Regional Chairman, County Chairman or Branch Representative, with the exception of the role of Treasurer, where the candidate must be aged 18 by the date they assume office.
+3.7 Candidates must be aged 16 by the date they assume office to run for the positions on the YI National & Executive Council with the exception of the roles of Treasurer and YI Chairman, where the candidate must be aged 18 by the date they assume office.